 NOTICE: For an EN50136-1 ATS, the ATS set up sequence starts with configuring an ATP for an ATS.
 This provides you with a quick set up feature.
-See Quick Start ATP Configuration for EN50136 ATS on page 310.
+See Quick Start ATP Configuration for EN50136 ATS on page 309.

-- 1. To configure an ATS, go to Communications > FlexC > FlexC ATS. - 2.
-Choose from one of the following options: - Add Single Path ATS - · Add Dual Path ATS - Add Dual Path Dual Server ATS - Add Custom ATS - 3.
-For an EN50136 ATS, you must configure the settings on the ATP Configuration EN50136 page first.
-See Quick Start ATP Configuration for EN50136 ATS on page 310. - 4.
+- To configure an ATS, go to Communications > FlexC > FlexC ATS. - 2.
+Choose from one of the following options: - · Add Single Path ATS - Add Dual Path ATS - · Add Dual Path Dual Server ATS - Add Custom ATS - For an EN50136 ATS, you must configure the settings on the ATP Configuration EN50136 page first.
+See Quick Start ATP Configuration for EN50136 ATS on page 309. - 4.
 The ATS Configuration page displays.
 An EN50136-1 ATS will display a primary or primary and backup ATP in the Event Sequence Table.

 - 5. Enter an ATS Name to identify the ATS.
-If you do not enter a value, the ATS name defaults to ATS 1, ATS 2, etc. - To add 1 primary and up to 9 backup ATPs to an ATS, click Add ATP to FlexC RCT (see Add ATP to FlexC RCT on the facing page) or click Add ATP to Analog ARC (see Add ATP to Analog ARC on page 319). - 7.
+If you do not enter a value, the ATS name defaults to ATS 1, ATS 2, etc. - 6.
+To add 1 primary and up to 9 backup ATPs to an ATS, click Add ATP to FlexC RCT (see Add ATP to FlexC RCT on page 314) or click Add ATP to Analog ARC (see Add ATP to Analog ARC on page 318). - 7.
 Select an Event Profile from the dropdown menu.
 To customise how events are transmitted on an ATS, see Configuring Event Profiles on page 323. - 8.
 Select a Command Profile from the dropdown menu.
 To customise the commands enabled for an RCT to control a panel, see Configuring Command Profiles on page 327. - 9.
 Complete the ATS Faults fields as shown in the table below.

 ATS Polling Timeout This field is automatically calculated by adding the values of the Active Polling Timeout column in the Event Sequence Table, that is, for all ATPs in an ATS.
 You can manually overwrite this field.
-For example, CAT 2 [Modem] has an Active Polling Timeout of 24 hours 10 minutes (87000 seconds).
+For example, CAT 2 Timeout [Modem] has an Active Polling Timeout of 24 hours 10 minutes (87000 seconds).
 To allow a shorter reaction time, enter a lower value.

 ATS Event Timeout The amount of time after an event has been raised and not successfully transmitted before the ATS gives up.
 Default: 300 seconds.
 Generate FTC Select whether the system generates a FTC on an ATS event timeout.
-Re- queue Events Select this to re-queue events after an ATS Timeout.

-Re- queue Event Delay Delay after an ATS Event Timeout before the re-queued event is attempted again.
+ATS/ATP Fault Events Select to generate network events when this ATS or any other ATS on the system goes up or down.
+Default setting is off.
+Re-queue Events Select this to re-queue events after an ATS Timeout.
+Re-queue Event Delay Delay after an ATS Event Timeout before the re-queued event is attempted again.
 Default: 300 seconds.
-Re- queue Event Duration Amount of time that the event will be re-queued before the event is deleted.
+Re-queue Event Duration Amount of time that the event will be re-queued before the event is deleted.
 Default: 86400 seconds.
+Log ATS Faults Select this to add ATS faults to the system log.